 2. Holland JC, Gooen-Piels J. Principles of psycho-oncology.
 In: Holland JC, Frei E (eds).
 Cancer Medicine, Fifth Edition.
 Hamilton (Ontario): Decker;2000:943–958.

-3. Heller T. Promoting healthy aging and community inclusion of adults with developmental disabilities.
-Presented at the National Association for the Dually Diagnosed; 2003 Oct 24; Chicago.
+4. Heller T. Promoting healthy aging and community inclusion of adults with developmental disabilities.
+Presented at the National Association for the Dually Diagnosed; 2003 Oct 24; Chicago, Illinois.

 Authors are responsible for ensuring that the list contains all references cited in the text, in order, accurately.

 Tables and Figures.
 All illustrative material must be numbered consecutively according to citation in text.
-If a figure or table has been previously published, the complete reference information must be cited, and written permission from the publisher to reproduce must be submitted with the material.
+If a figure or table has been previously published, the complete reference information must be cited, and written permission from the publisher to reproduce must be submitted with the manuscript prior to peer review.
 Obtaining permission (and any associated fees) to include previously published materials in a Innovations in Clinical Neuroscience submission is the responsibility of the author.
-Photographic illustrations may be submitted as color or black-and-white electronic .jpg or .tif files (min.
+Photographic illustrations may be submitted as color or black-and-white electronic .jpg, .tif, or .pdf files (min.
 300 dpi).
-Other types of illustrations (e.g., drawings, graphs, charts) must be professionally executed and also submitted electronically.
+Any drawings must be professionally executed and submitted electronically.
+Tables and graphs must be provided in Word or Excel.
 Symbols and abbreviations should be defined/spelled out.
 For black-and-white or color photographs, the required resolution is at least 300 dpi.
 For line drawings, the resolution must be at least 600 dpi.

 Peer Review.
 All submissions undergo a single-blind, peer-review process to ensure that the material is clinically relevant and concise.
 A minimum of two reviewers will assess each submision.
 Strict confidentiality regarding the submitted manuscript is maintained.
 Based on the reviewers/editors’ comments, manuscripts may be accepted, rejected, or recommended for revision.
-Reviewers’ comments that are considered constructive will be shared with the author.
+Reviewers’ comments that are considered constructive will be shared with the corresponding author.
+The editor reserves the right to reject an article at any time, including previously accepted articles or after revisions have been made by the authors.
+The corresponding author will be notified when an article is accepted or rejected or requires revisions.

 Editing and Page Proofs.
-Articles accepted for publication will be edited for consistency of style, clarity, and correct grammatical construction.
-Page proofs will be sent to the author prior to publication for approval and may contain author queries that will need to be addressed.
+Articles accepted for publication will be edited for grammar, syntax, and style consistent with journal requirements.
+Galley proofs will be sent to the corresponding author prior to publication for approval.
+The corresponding author may be asked to make minor revisions at this stage.
 The author will be given no more than 48 hours to respond with changes/corrections.
 The author is responsible for all changes in the manuscript, including those of the copy editor.

 Innovations in Clinical Neuroscience is indexed with PubMed Central, PsycINFO, CINAHL (Cumulative Index to Nursing and Allied Health Literature®), CINAHL® Plus with Full Text, Scopus, and Embase.